zetxek/adrianmoreno.info/README.md

 The code in this repo is later processed with [Github Actions](https://github.com/zetxek/adrianmoreno.info/actions) - which will generate the HTML with Hugo, process the CSS, images and JS with Gulp, and export the contents to [Vercel](https://vercel.com).

 As simple as it gets!

-In order to customize which branches get to be built by Vercel, the build command and ignore step are customized.
+To customize which branches get to be built by Vercel, the build command and ignore step are customized.
+This allows me to still keep the generated content in the `gh-pages` branch, and have that branch ignored by Vercel deployments.

 Build command: